 My personal favorites

-Here are a few books I highly recommend.
-They helped me improve my product management skills.
+Here are a few books I highly recommend that helped me improve my product management and software development skills.

 Continuous Discovery Habits: Discover Products that Create Customer Value and Business Value